nehading/Renewa-Dapp/README.md

 # Renewa
 ## Here's to a greener future!
 A decentralized Ethereum application for trading RECs.
 The front end is powered by Flask and interacts with a NFT smart contract deployed on the Ropsten test network via web3.js.
+Note: This is only a prototype and is in the development stage.

 ### Development Steps:
 1. A Solidity ERC-721 smart contract called DigitalREC.sol (which handles all of the trading logic on Ethereum) was created, compiled, and locally deployed using the Truffle framework.
 The smart contract was tested using Ganache.